powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default value is `NEWTON_RAPHSON`.

 ### maxOuterLoopIterations
-Maximum number of iterations for the AC solver outer loop.
+Maximum number of iterations for the AC solver outer loop.<br>
 The default value is `20` and it must be greater or equal to `1`.

 ### newtonRaphsonStoppingCriteriaType